Dirnei/node-red-contrib-zigbee2mqtt-devices/docs/getting-started.md

     }
     ```

-9. **Where to go from here**
+9. **Final thoughts**

+    The general idea with all these nodes is that they modify the message in the payload and then send the changes via the `send messages` node to the MQTT broker.
+All the decisions on which exact MQTT messages to send are made by the `send messages` node.

-    Replace the inject nodes with a switch, add some colored lamps.
+    What to do next?
+Maybe replace the inject nodes with a switch, add some colored lamps.
 Be creative 😊.